ezgraphs/ggguitar/cran-comments.md

 ## Other Notes

 * Thank you for your patience as I address issues.
-It is becoming clearer to me what problems need to be addressed in advance so subsequent submissions should get better over time.
+Submission contains only Minor changes from 1.1.